tsipkens/bidias/README.md

 Details on the available approaches to inversion are provided in the associated paper, [Sipkens et al. (2020a)][1_JAS1].

-Development is underway on the use of an exponential distance covariance function to correlate pixel values and reduce reconstruction errors [Sipkens et al. (Under preparation)][4].
+Development is underway on the use of an exponential distance covariance function to correlate pixel values and reduce reconstruction errors [Sipkens et al. (2020c)][4].

 ### 4.4 +optimize